ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 ## Course details

-The course is mostly the same as last year's, though they changed the direction around and added a few 100 metre.
-The hills are all still there though.
+The course is mostly the same as last year's, though they changed the direction around and took some different turns.
+All in all I think the distance is pretty much the same.
+The hills are all still there as well.
 I went to [check it out][ulbcheckout] two weeks prior and it could definitely ruin your legs soon if you do not pay attention.
 On their site they mentioned the course was actually 10.3 km long.

 In the first two kilometre, you climb 15-20 metre, descend them, and then climb them again.
 It briefly flattens out somewhat and then climbs another 15-20 metre to bring you at the end of the third km.
 By this point the road has also turned first into cobbles, then into a dirt path.

-From that point it is mostly downhill till 4.1 km in, with one downside.
+From that point on it is mostly downhill till 4.1 km in, with two downsides in the form of sharp turns.
 One turn of close to π and another well over π/2.
 Both force you to slow down and speed back up.
-You have now reached the lowest point of the course, so naturally it is time to start climbing again.
+You have now also reached the lowest point of the course, so naturally it is time to start climbing again.
 All the way till 6.5 km in you are going to be mostly unhappy with the grade you are running on.
 On the way there, you also pass a water stand in case you need to splash some in your face.
 Right before the water stand is an intermediate time measurement.

 On the plus side, that was also the highest point and up until 8.3 km you can take advantage of that by (mostly) descending.
 Time to catch your breath for the final speed ups, if you have anything left.
 And immediately lose it again.
 Over the next 400 metre, you climb 20 metre you were no longer in the mood for.
-You are almost at the finish though and can now cruise downwards (again, mostly) until the final 500 metre of the race, which go up again to squeeze the most out of your final kick.
+You are almost at the finish though and can now cruise downwards (again, mostly) until the final few hundred metre of the race, which go up again to squeeze the most out of your final kick.

 ## Goals and Strategy